We want you to feel comfortable using our website.

 - We have an interest in understanding the performance of our website, to improve the way it is presented and improve customers’ services managed through the website.

 - We have an interest in gaining a better knowledge on our customers’ interests so we can display targeted advertising.

-- You can object to processing that we carry out on the grounds of legitimate interests.
+- You can object to processing that we carry out on the grounds of legitimate interests, and to withdraw your consent where you have provided it.
 See the section headed “Your Rights” to find out how

 - It is necessary for our performance of the contract you have agreed to enter with us.
 If you do not provide your personal data to us, we will not be able to carry out our obligations under the terms of your contract.

 - We are subject to legal obligations to process your personal data for the purposes of complying with applicable regulatory, accounting and financial rules, health and safety and to make mandatory disclosures to government bodies and law enforcements.